Triceratops

 Characteristics ~ ~ ~ ~

-Triceratops Horridus was 10 feet tall and between 26 to 30 feet long its head would have been 1.6 meters tall and weighed a ton alone.
-It’s brow horns grew to over a meter long with an upwards curve to them and kept growing as they aged.
+I’ll be referring to Triceratops Horridus for this.
+T. Horridus had a smaller nose horn and shallower snout; but its brow horns had an upwards curve; while T. Prorsus had a longer nasal horn, shorter snout, and its horns were pointed more upright, T. prorsus is also found in younger formations.
+Triceratops was 10 feet tall and between 26 to 30 feet long its head would have been 1.6 meters tall and weighed a ton alone.
+Its brow horns grew to over a meter long with an upwards curve to them and kept growing as they aged.
 Triceratops had the largest scales of any known dinosaur with poligonal scales around the hide and larger circular ones around the flanks with some “nipple like” bumps on some.
 Some believed that these may have supported quill-like structures like Psitacosaurus tail although it did also have those kinds of scales across the body without quills.
 There isn’t any known sexual dimorphism in Triceratops numerous attempts have been made to identify common sexually dimorphic traits such as larger horns or frills in males but have been inconclusive.
 Both males and Females had their large frills and horns for defense against predators and social confrontations.
-Males likely competed for mates with other males but females could have likely needed these large structures to compete with other Triceratops for food or leadership or to protect their offspring.
-Triceratops mouth formed a beak from the premaxilla and maxilla formed a special bone called the rostral bone.
-In its mouth there were around 72-80 teeth in its mouth made for slicing up vegetation like palms, cycads and other low growing vegetation.
-It’s unknown where jaw muscles attachment points are but certain attachment configurations could have made it the strongest terrestrial bite force of any animal.
-Also other ceratopsians have been known to use their bites as weapons like Protoceratops Triceratops is the most common dinosaur found throughout all areas of the Hell Creek formation was which was mostly fluvial with floodplains and inland forests it shared some of its environments with popular dinosaurs Tyrannosaurus, Ankylosaurus, Pachycephalosaurus, Edmontosaurus, and Struthiomimus.
+Males likely competed for mates with other males but females could have likely needed these large structures to compete with other Triceratops for food, leadership or to protect their offspring.
+Triceratops mouth formed a beak from the premaxilla and maxilla which formed a special bone called the rostral bone unique to ceratopsians.
+In its mouth there were around 72-80 teeth very close together called a tooth battery made for slicing up vegetation like palms, cycads and other low growing vegetation.
+They were extremely sharp and were very quickly replaced with Triceratops having around 700 teeth growing as reserve replacements.
+It’s unknown where jaw muscles attachment points were, but certain attachment configurations suggest it had one of the strongest bite forces of any animal.
+Also other ceratopsians have been known to use their bites as weapons like the Protoceratops in the fighting dinosaurs fossil.
+Triceratops is the most common dinosaur found throughout all areas of the Hell Creek formation at around 40% of all fossils being atributed to Triceratops.
+The Hell Creek formation which was mostly riverbanks with floodplains and inland forests it shared some of its environments with other popular and iconic dinosaurs like dinosaurs Tyrannosaurus, Ankylosaurus, Pachycephalosaurus, Edmontosaurus, and Struthiomimus.

 History & Fossils ~ ~ ~ ~